port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/kubernetes.md

 Port's Kubernetes exporter allows you to bring all the data supported by the K8s API to show running services, environments and more.
 The open source Kubernetes exporter allows you to perform extract, transform, load (ETL) on data from K8s into the desired software catalog data model.

-The exporter is deployed using a Helm chart that is installed on the cluster.
+The exporter is deployed using a Helm chart installed on the cluster.
 Once it is set up, it continues to sync changes, meaning that all changes, deletions or additions are accurately and automatically reflected in Port.

-The helm chart uses a YAML configuration file to describe the ETL process to load data into the developer portal.
+The helm chart uses a YAML configuration stored in the integration within your Portal.
+This configuration describe the ETL process responsible for loading data into the developer portal.
 The approach reflects a golden middle between an overly opinionated K8s visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.

-Here is an example snippet from the `config.yml` file which demonstrates the ETL process for getting `ReplicaSet` data from the cluster and into the software catalog:
+Here is an example snippet from the integration configuration which demonstrates the ETL process for getting `ReplicaSet` data from the cluster and into the software catalog:

 <center>